 If you suspect that a person or transaction is linked to a crime, you must submit a suspicious matter report (SMR) to AUSTRAC.
-SMRs help protect Australia against money laundering, terrorism financing and other serious financial crime.
-They are an important part of your AML/CTF reporting program.
+SMRs help protect Australia against money laundering, terrorism financing and other serious and organised crime.
+They are also an important part of your AML/CTF reporting obligations.

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.